Our Hot Springs

 For opening hours of the Harrison Hot Springs Indoor Public Mineral Pool, please contact

 The Harrison Hot Springs Resort at 604-796-2244 Ext.5

 If you are looking for BC hot springs then look no further than the healing hot mineral waters of Harrison Hot Springs, revered as the “healing place” by the local Sts’ailes First Nations for thousands of years before they were found by Europeans in the 1800’s.

-Settlers are said to have ‘discovered’ the hot springs in 1858 while enroute to the gold fields.
+Settlers are said to have ‘discovered’ the hot springs in 1858 while en route to the gold fields.
 Their boat capsized, and expecting to meet their doom in the frigid waters, they instead discovered that the lake at that spot was not freezing but rather warm.
-The local Sts’Ailes First Nations called the Hot Springs Kwals, meaning boiling water.
-The hot springs were revered as a “healing place” by natives of the Coast Salish people, who traveled by canoe to benefit from their waters.
+The local Sts’ailes First Nations called the Hot Springs Qwolts, meaning boiling water.
+The hot springs were revered as a “healing place” by natives of the Coast Salish people, who travelled by canoe to benefit from their waters.

-The Public Pool is centrally located at the junction of Hot Springs Road and the Esplanade and is available for all visitors to Harrison Hot Springs.
+The Public Mineral Hot Pool is centrally located at the junction of Hot Springs Road and the Esplanade and is available for all visitors to Harrison Hot Springs.